 All-white shiplap cladding and intricate Victorian-style mouldings give this cluster of self-catering suites an old-world colonial feel that belies its 1950s heritage.
 Inside, things get more modern again – many of the rooms come equipped with contemporary kitchenettes, stylish bathrooms with gleaming subway-style tiles and wifi.
 For the best sea views, bag yourself the penthouse suite; for a cute private balcony, go for the King Fish Suite, and if only a large double spa bath will do, insist on the easy-to-remember Spa Suite.

-There’s something chic – kind of St-Tropez-in-the-1960s – about this boutique-y, suites-only hotel.
+There’s something chic – kind of St-Tropez-in-the-1960s – about this boutique, suites-only hotel in Paihia.
 Not that it’s retro – it’s dazzlingly contemporary in fact.
 What clinches it is the elegance of the all-white, Lego-block construction, and each suite’s balcony overlooking the dinky semi-circular pool out front.
 Lit up at night, it’s as alluring as a Sloane Street shop window, glowing like one of those paper-thin porcelain candle holders.
 The interiors are no less elegant, with lashings of blonde wood and stylish, textured soft furnishings.
 Check in for instant Kiwi-cool.